industrial-control-group-unibs/LIFT-Examples/README.md

 (4) Assert if the lift crashes.

+## back-compabilities

+- 2023/02/01.
+Variable "cabin_height" has been renamed "sensor_height". _sensor_height_ represent the physical dimension of magnitic band that turns on the on-off switch, typically ~10 cm.

 ## Ack

 This work was partially supported by IMOCO4.E project (H2020-ECSEL, European Commission – G.A.101007311).